BriteSnow/vscode-toggle-quotes/README.md

-`cmd '` will cycle the first quote pair found (from the start/end of the section) through the following sequence:
+`cmd '` (`ctrl '` on win/linux) will cycle the first quote pair found (from the start/end of the section) through the following sequence:

 - Typescript, JavaScript, Markdown: `"` to `'` to `
 - Any other files: `"` to `'`